Avafly/Homework-Project/EmbeddedSystem/README.md

 ### What did I do

-A melody player that does not need touch.
+A melody player that can run without touch.